tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/Supplemental/StudentGuide.md

 <details>
 <summary>What it is:</summary>

 Kmeans is one of the most popular unsupervised machine learning models.
-This clustering algorithm uses a number (refered to as `k`) of clusters and then plots those initial clusters in random locations.
+This clustering algorithm uses a number (referred to as `k`) of clusters and then plots those initial clusters in random locations.
 The distance between each cluster and each data point is then taken, and each data point is assigned to the nearest cluster, after which the mean of each cluster is calculated to create centroids.
-Centroid is simply the word for the mean of the cluster (the center!).
+A centroid is simply the word for the mean of the cluster (the center!).
 The data is reclustered based on the new centroid location rather than the initial random location.
 This is where the *means* in *k-means* comes from!
 The variance of the clusters is then calculated, and the process starts again with new randomly generated clusters.
 The process is repeated for the number of times you specify, after which the scenario with the lease variance is chosen to represent the final clusters.

 ![k-means](Images/k-means.gif)